Vladimir Zhirinovsky

-He served as a deputy chairman of the State Duma from 2000 until 2011.
+Zhirinovsky served as a deputy chairman of the State Duma from 1993 to 2000 and from 2011 until 2022.
 He also worked as a delegate in the Parliamentary Assembly of the Council of Europe from 1996 to 2008.
-During his lifetime, Zhirinovsky ran in every single Russian presidential election apart from in 2004.
+During his lifetime, Zhirinovsky ran in every single Russian presidential election except for the 2004 election.

-He was known for many controversies, as well as staunch advocacy for Russian military action against NATO.
+Zhirinovsky was known for many controversies, as well as staunch advocacy for Russian military action against NATO.

 Early life and background

-Zhirinovsky was born in Alma-Ata, the capital of the Kazakh SSR, modern-day Almaty, Kazakhstan.
-His father, Volf Isaakovich Eidelshtein, was a Ukrainian Jew from Kostopil in western Ukraine, and his mother, Alexandra Pavlovna (née Makarova), was of Russian background from Mordovia region.
+Vladimir Volfovich Zhirinovsky was born in Alma-Ata, the capital of the Kazakh SSR (modern-day Almaty, Kazakhstan).
+His father, Volf Isaakovich Eidelshtein, was a Ukrainian Jew from Kostopil in western Ukraine, and his mother, Alexandra Pavlovna (née Makarova), was an ethnic Russian from Mordovia.
 Zhirinovsky inherited his surname through Andrei Vasilievich Zhirinovsky, Alexandra's first husband.
-His paternal grandfather was a wealthy industrialist in Kostopil, who owned the largest sawmill in (what is now) Ukraine and was head of the local Jewish community.
-His grandfather's mill today has an income of $32 million a year, and over the years Zhirinovsky demanded that successive Ukrainian governments return it to him.
+His paternal grandfather was a wealthy industrialist in Kostopil, who owned the largest sawmill in modern Ukraine and was head of the local Jewish community.
+His grandfather's mill has an income of $32 million a year as of 2015, and over the years Zhirinovsky demanded that successive Ukrainian governments return it to him.

 In July 1964, Zhirinovsky moved from Almaty to Moscow, where he began his studies in the Department of Turkish Studies, Institute of Asian and African Countries at Moscow State University (MSU), from which he graduated in 1969.
 Additionally, he studied law and international relations at the Institute of Marxism-Leninism.
 Zhirinovsky entered military service in Tbilisi during the early 1970s and worked at posts in state committees and unions.
 He was awarded a Dr.Sci. in philosophy by MSU in 1998.

-Although he participated in some reformist groups, Zhirinovsky was little known in Soviet political developments during the 1980s.
+Although he participated in some reformist groups, Zhirinovsky was not well known in Soviet political developments during the 1980s.
 While he contemplated a role in politics, a nomination attempt for a seat as a People's Deputy in 1989 was quickly abandoned.
 In 1989, he served as a director of Shalom, a Jewish cultural organization; unknown in Jewish circles before, he is thought to have been invited to join by the Anti-Zionist Committee of the Soviet Public, but subsequently forcefully opposed its influence in the group.